Interactives and printables

 The public version can only be modified by the original author, but you will get a private copy which you are free to edit.

-Any activity you create can be made public, allowing you to share the link to it's activity page (URL).
-It also allows other teachers to find the activity in our community search results, play it, and build upon it.
+Any activity you create can be made public.
+This allows you to share its activity page link via email, on social media or via other means.
+It also allows other teachers to find the activity in our Community search results, play it, and build upon it.

 All activities are initially private when you create them.

-You have the option to add tags for age, subject and topic.
-You don't have to fill this in, but it will make it easier for other teachers to find it if you do.
+Then press Make Public and you'll have the option to add tags for age, subject and topic.
+Your resources will be easier for other teachers to find it if you select these.>

-You can share with your students by making an activity public and giving them the link, but it's not always the best way of doing it.
+You can, but it's usually not the best way of doing it.